 On September 11, 2009, the Company entered into a Loan Agreement in the aggregate principal amount of \$300,000 with the Wisconsin Department of Commerce (the "Department").
 The outstanding principal balance bears interest at the annual rate of 2%.
 Payment of interest and principal is to be made in the following manner: (a) payment of any and all interest that accrues from the date of disbursement commenced on January 1, 2010 and continued on the first day of each consecutive month thereafter through and including December 31, 2010; (b) commencing on January 1, 2011 and continuing on the first day of each consecutive month thereafter through and including November 1, 2016, the Company is required to pay equal monthly installments of \$4,426; followed by a final installment on December 1, 2016 which shall include all remaining principal, accrued interest and other amounts owed by the Company to the Department under the Loan Agreement.
 The Company may prepay amounts outstanding under the Loan Agreement in whole or in part at any time without penalty.
-The Loan Agreement of all the Company's security interests.
+The Loan Agreement was secured by substantially all of the Company's assets.
+On September 24, 2014, the Department signed a subordination agreement of all the Company's security interests.
 The proceeds from this loan were used for the working capital requirements of the Company.
 The Loan Agreement contains covenants which required, among other things, that the Company keep and maintain 75 existing full-time positions and create and fill 35 additional full-time positions in Milwaukee, Wisconsin by December 31, 2012.
 On June 18, 2012, the Department agreed to permanently waive all penalties associated with the Company's noncompliance with this covenant.
-The outstanding borrowings under the agreement as of December 31, 2015 and 2014 were \$52,579 and \$103,979, respectively.
+The outstanding borrowings under the agreement as of December 31, 2016 and 2015 were zero and \$52,579, respectively.